How to ensure AR programmes deliver to the bottom line – part one

 Time to read: 2 minutes

-Smug moment: Ongoing clients have expanded their remits, project clients return for more projects, growth rates are healthy.
+Smug moment: Ongoing clients have expanded their remits, project clients return for more projects, and growth rates are healthy.

 Note to self: Stop hankering for external validation.
 Ain’t ever gonna happen.

-Note to self: Just read the contract you stupid, stupid girl.
+Note to self: Just read the contract, you stupid, stupid girl.

 Dark muttering: Peer collaboration is all very well, but where’s a lovely, enthusiastic junior when you need one?
-Media monitoring – at my age.
+Media monitoring…at my age.

-Note to self: Get over yourself, it’s the same day rate.
+Note to self: Get over yourself.
+It’s the same day rate.

 Smug moment: Blog’s doing good.